Nathaniel-T-Rose/Nathaniel-T-Rose/README.md

 # Hey there, I'm Nat! 👋

 ## About Me
-I'm a Software Engineer with a passion for solving puzzles!
+I'm a Software Engineer with a passion for puzzle solving!

+# My Projects

+I enjoy tackling personal projects that integrate my love for literature and the outdoors, or touch on nostalgic games from growing up in the aughts.
+Check out pinned projects to see what I've been working on recently!

 ## 🔗 Links
 [![portfolio](https://img.shields.io/badge/my_portfolio-000?style=for-the-badge&logo=ko-fi&logoColor=white)]()